There is a lot to see on your visit to the Charles Dickens Birthplace Museum. Please see further down the page for information on the house.

-For all enquiries and group visits please telephone 023 9283 4744 / 4737 or click here to email us stating clearly your name, school contact details, number/age of children, which museum/exhibition/workshop you are interested in and your preferred dates/times.
+For all enquiries and group visits please telephone our admin team on 023 9283 4744 / 4737 (Monday - Friday) or click here to email us stating clearly your name, school contact details, number/age of children, which museum/exhibition/workshop you are interested in and your preferred dates/times.
 For a list of all admission charges click here.

 Length of Stay and Group Sizes

 Unless you have booked a led session the typical visit time is 20 - 30 minutes per 12-15 people.
 Because the house is very small, the maximum recommended number arriving in a group at any one time should not exceed 30.
-We will need classes to be split into smaller groups and will admit manageable numbers in at a time.
-A teacher/pupil ratio of at least 1:10 is essential.
+Classes will need to split into smaller groups of no more than 15 people so groups can take it in turns to go into the museum.
+A teacher/pupil ratio of at least 1:8 is essential.
 (When school groups are in the museum, the behaviour of the children or students is the responsibility of the teacher in charge).

 Payment for the workshop is stated above.
 For self-guided visits no admission charge is made for UK schools booked in advance.
 Payment for other groups is made on the day of your visit.
 Cheques payable to 'Portsmouth City Council', Credit cards: MasterCard or Visa.